 New York City Rescue Mission was America's first rescue mission, founded in 1872 by Jerry McAuley, a notorious criminal and convert to a life of faith and service.

 Goodwill Rescue Mission is New Jersey's oldest rescue mission, founded in 1896 by the Ballantine Family.

 New York City is the financial capital of the world.
 Yet our homeless and working poor neighbors have been forgotten.
 These neighbors represent enormous untapped potential — their knowledge, expertise, skills, and abilities are neglected and overlooked under the glare of their current circumstances.

-We urge New Yorkers to imagine a New York City where all her neighbors are thriving — employed, housed, and contributing economically.
+We ask you to imagine a New York metro area where all neighbors are thriving — employed, housed, and contributing economically.
 We are committed to investing in our neighbors with a return on investment that is priceless — the restoration of human life.

 Together, as one organization, we are offering new hope for a sustainable solution by sharing resources, collaboratively fundraising, and providing an enhanced continuum of care to men, women and children.
 As a result, we are saying yes more often to more people with even more services.